ertuo-php/ertuo/README.md

 ### Alias Rules

-There are situations in which it is helpful to add an alias to an existing rule and bundle with some specific options.
+There are situations when it is helpful to add an alias to an existing rule and bundle with some specific options.
 Here is an example of how to do this by creating a `"locale"` alias rule that is actually `"enum"` rule with specific options